RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the virtual machine desktop with the start button clicked and PowerShell selected with run as an administrator highlighted.](../images/0105.png)

 2. In PowerShell, install the **Web-Server** feature on the virtual machine by running the following command.
+(Paste in the command and hit ENTER for the installment to begin).

     ```PowerShell
     Install-WindowsFeature -name Web-Server -IncludeManagementTools